VideosWorks/imgui-ffmpeg-opengl/README.md

 - [x]    the entire user interface is editable during operation, but is not memorized for the next start)
 - [x]    the statistics mode is being implemented, and any suggestion of improvement is welcome
 - [x]    open a video type file (will be used for image-per-image mode and analysis + sequencing with tagging)
+- [x]    seek, fast forward, fast backward, return at zero, seek at a gien time (CTRL+clic to select the time value)
 - [x]    image by image mode (already available here: https://github.com/ebachard/cv_slideshow works in "drag and drop" mode);
 - [x]    **focus** : manual mode or automatic.
 Possible use in "Microscope" mode.
 - [x]    **exposure** : manual mode or automatic.
 Known issue  (Linux only) : miniDart must restart to retrieve the automatic mode (WIP).